ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 {: #promotion}

 IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with {{site.data.keyword.cos_short}}.
 The credit has a duration of 90 days against your metered consumption of {{site.data.keyword.cos_short}}.
 See instructions below for applying your promo code.
 To qualify for this offer you must be a new paid user of {{site.data.keyword.cos_short}}.
-IBM Cloud IAM resource groups and access groups allow administrators to restrict users access to various service instances, but what if a user needs to only access a limited number of buckets within a service instance?
-This can be accomplished using a custom role and a narrowly tailored IAM policy.
 {: important}

 ## Overview